-The list of methods below is roughly sorted by amount of effort involved, so I recommend working down from top to bottom.
+The list of solutions below is roughly sorted by the amount of effort involved, so I recommend working down from top to bottom.

 Removing the stock grease

-The cheap Chinese linear rails are often coated in the factory with a thick grease that prevents rust and corrosion.
-This is useful for when the guides are stored in a warehouse or are being shipped, but not so much when we want to use them in our builds.
+Cheap Chinese linear rails are often coated in the factory with a thick grease that prevents rust and corrosion.
+This is useful for when the guides are stored in a warehouse or being shipped, but not so much when we want to use them in our builds.

-A simple way of removing the grease is to thoroughly wipe down the rail and lubricating the carriage with a proper lubricant (see below).
+A simple way of removing the grease is to thoroughly wipe down the rail and to lubricate the carriage with a proper lubricant (see the next section).

 A more complete way of removing the grease is to disassemble the carriage and to degrease all metal components (bearing balls, metal carriage parts and the rail) with a degreaser.
 Then reassemble the carriage and lubricate it.

-Examples of degreasers that can be used are kerosene (paraffin/lamp oil), mineral spirits (turpentine) or even WD40.
+Examples of degreasers that you can use for this are kerosene (paraffin/lamp oil), mineral spirits (turpentine) or WD-40 degreaser.

 Lubricating the linear guide carriage

 The steel balls inside a linear rail carriage need to be lubricated with a small amount of appropriate lubricant.
 The lubricant shouldn’t be too thick.
 If you apply a thick, high-viscosity lubricant, the balls will not be able to circulate freely.

-Over the years I have tried various lubricants for the linear motion components of my 3D printers, and the one I have settled on is Super Lube 51010 Oil.
+Over the years I have tried various lubricants for the linear motion components of my 3D printers, and the one I have settled on is Super Lube 51010 oil.
 It is an excellent PTFE-based oil lubricant that lasts for a long time.
-You can use the Super Lube 51014/51004/51008/51025 product codes as well, as it is the exact same stuff but in a slightly different container or packaging.
+You can use the Super Lube 51014/51004/51008/51025 product codes as well, as it is the exact same stuff, but in a different container or packaging.

-There are also some good PTFE-based greases that you can use, but I prefer to avoid those.
+There are also good PTFE-based greases out there that you can use, but I prefer to avoid those.
 From what I have noticed, grease attracts more dirt and grime than oil does.

 Running in the carriage